Aivars Šmaukstelis: Career

 Šmaukstelis began his career at the age of 16 as a powerlifter.
 After training for a couple of years, he achieved a personal best of 800 kg (1,764 lb) total (equipped/ multi ply category) at the age of 18.
 Following advice from his coach, he tried strongman and progressively excelled, winning Latvia's Strongest Man and entering the Strongman Champions League hailing from its IFSA roots.
 It gave Šmaukstelis the opportunity for international exposure, competing against the best strongmen in the world.

 Having competed prolifically in the Strongman Champions League since 2014 throughout many Grand Prix competitions in Latvia, Germany, Netherlands, Finland, Norway, Serbia, Russia, Poland, Romania, Hungary, Gibraltar, Bosnia and Herzegovina, England and U.A.E., Šmaukstelis won 17 international titles, 11 silver and 6 bronze medals.
 His other international titles include World Strongman Championships, Marijampolė International, Pasaulio Taurė, Savickas Classic and Dainis Zageris Cup.
 He is also a World's Strongest Man 8th-place and 10th-place winner (2020 & 2024), two time World's Ultimate Strongman bronze medalist (2020 & 2021), Europe's Strongest Man silver (2024) and bronze medalist (2023) and Giants Live World Tour Finals Silver Medalist (2022).

-Šmaukstelis is a well rounded strongman with several strong events including stonelifting.
+Šmaukstelis is a strongman with several events including stonelifting.
 Together with a noteworthy grip strength, he is also noted for his prowess in distance and endurance based events.
 He also holds the Guinness World Records for the fastest 10 x kegs keg toss (18–25 kg) over a 15-foot bar in 21.02 seconds and fastest 15 steps Power Stairs with 225 kg (496 lb).